1906 College Heights Blvd.#71031

 Coursework is just a part of the experience at The Gatton Academy.
 All students have the opportunity to take part in research led by university faculty.
 These one-on-one mentorships allow students to work on STEM research projects completely outside of the classroom, taking research on as an extracurricular interest.
 Students share their findings through presentations at local, state, and national conferences.

 Now the important question…how do you apply?
 Gatton Academy applicants are Kentucky sophomores who will have completed Geometry, Algebra I and Algebra II by the end of their sophomore year.
 Students are selected based on SAT or ACT scores, academic grades from ninth and tenth grades, interest in advanced careers in science, technology, engineering, and math, student responses to application essays, an in person interview, and recommendations from teachers and other individuals who can attest to a student’s need and preparedness for the program.
-The Gatton Academy’s application due date is February 1, 2017 and acceptance letter will be sent out to approximately 95 students in March of 2017.
+The Gatton Academy’s application due date is February 1 of a student’s sophomore year, with initial acceptance decisions being emailed to approximately 95 students in March of 2017.